canonical/zookeeper-k8s-operator/docs/content/tutorial/integrate.md

 # Integrate

-This is the part of the Apache ZooKeeper K8s charmed operator tutorial about using Apache ZooKeeper with other charms.
+This is the part of the Apache ZooKeeper K8s charm tutorial about using Apache ZooKeeper with other charms.
 Make sure to complete instruction from the [Deploy](deploy) page before reading further.

-The main way to use the Apache ZooKeeper K8s charmed operator is to integrate it with another charm via [Juju relations](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/relation/).
-For that reason we will deploy Apache Kafka K8s charmed operator and integrate them via the [zookeeper interface](https://charmhub.io/integrations/zookeeper/).
+The main way to use the Apache ZooKeeper K8s charm is to integrate it with another charm via [Juju relations](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/relation/).
+For that reason we will deploy Apache Kafka K8s charm and integrate them via the [zookeeper interface](https://charmhub.io/integrations/zookeeper/).

 ## Deploy Apache Kafka K8s